balderdashy/sails-docs/concepts/Sessions/sessions.md

 The **session store** can either be in memory (e.g. the default Sails session store) or in a database (e.g. Sails has built-in support for using Redis for this purpose).
 Sails builds on top of Connect middleware to manage the session; which includes using a **cookie** to store a session id (`sid`) on theuser agent.

 ###A day in the life of a *request*, a *response*, and a *session*
-When a `request` is sent to Sails, the request header is parsed.
+When a `request` is sent to Sails, the request header is parsed by the session middleware.

 ##### Scenario 1 -- The request header has no cookie *property*